-As a prospective student considering a career in the mental health field, you’re probably grappling with a key decision: whether to pursue a Master’s in Social Work (MSW) or a Master’s in Counseling.
+If you’re considering a career in the mental health field, you might be grappling with a key decision: whether to pursue a master’s degree in social work or a master’s in counseling.
 To make an informed decision, it’s crucial to understand the differences between the two paths.

 This article will explore the nuances of becoming a Licensed Clinical Social Worker (LCSW) versus a Licensed Professional Counselor (LPC), as well as the details of studying social work versus clinical mental health counseling.